martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 # Acknowledgements {#ack}

 Eric Rescorla pointed out several failings in an earlier revision.
 Andrei Popov contributed to the TLS considerations.

+A substantial portion of Mike's work on this draft was supported by Microsoft during his employment there.

 --- back